Herat: Modern history (1500-2023)

 In the 1960s, engineers from the United States built Herat Airport, which was used by the Soviet forces during the Democratic Republic of Afghanistan in the 1980s.
 Even before the Soviet invasion at the end of 1979, there was a substantial presence of Soviet advisors in the city with their families.
+The city had become one of the major stops on the Hippie trail from Tehran to Kabul.

 Between 10–20 March 1979, the Afghan Army in Herat under the control of commander Ismail Khan mutinied.
 Thousands of protesters took to the streets against the Khalq communist regime's oppression led by Nur Mohammad Taraki.
 The new rebels led by Khan managed to oust the communists and take control of the city for 3 days, with some protesters murdering any Soviet advisers and targeting women without headscarves, dubbed sārluchi.
 This shocked the government, who blamed the new administration of Iran following the Iranian Revolution for influencing the uprising.
 Reprisals by the government followed, and between 3,000 and 24,000 people (according to different sources) were killed, in what is called the 1979 Herat uprising, or in Persian as the Qiam-e Herat.
-The city itself was recaptured with by the Afghan Army’s 4th and 15th Armoured Brigades, detachments of the Afghan Commando Forces and the Afghan Air Force but at the cost of thousands of civilians killed.
+The city itself was recaptured with by the Afghan Army's 4th and 15th Armoured Brigades, detachments of the Afghan Commando Forces and the Afghan Air Force but at the cost of thousands of civilians killed.
 This rebellion was the first of its kind since the Third Anglo-Afghan War in 1919, and was the bloodiest event preceding the Soviet–Afghan War.